 Come on in, pull up a chair, and stay awhile.
 Welcome to the Chicago Theatre Triathlon.

 The League of Chicago Theatres and the Department of Cultural Affairs and Special Events (DCASE) announced that 2019 will be celebrated as the “Year of Chicago Theatre”.
-In honor of this occasion and matched with a desire to continue my growth as a Chicago artist, I am challenging my super nerdy, overly ambitious self to be engaging with theatre every day of 2019.
-I pledge to do this in three capacities:
+In honor of this occasion and matched with a desire to continue my growth as a Chicago artist, I challenged my super nerdy, overly ambitious self to engage with theatre every day of 2019.
+I pledged to do this in three capacities:

 Watch.
 To see a ton of shows.
 To offer a comprehensive perspective of the term “performance” as Chicago offers an array of entertainment experiences.
 Whether it’s an ensemble attempting to perform 30 plays in 1 hour, an immersive cocktail party full of secrets, or a new work taking those first baby steps.